RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Quickstart/README.md

 In order for you to interface with the RAK815 WisTrio LPWAN Tracker with your Windows Machine, you need to download the [**RAK Serial Port Tool**](https://downloads.rakwireless.com/en/LoRa/Tools/RAK_SERIAL_PORT_TOOL_V1.2.1.zip).

 :::warning ⚠️ WARNING
-Before powering the RAK815 WisTrio LPWAN Tracker, you should install the LoRa antenna first .
+Before powering the RAK815 WisTrio LPWAN Tracker, you should install the LoRa® antenna first .
 Not doing so might damage the board
 :::

 1. Using a standard **Micro - USB Cable**, connect your RAK815 WisTrio LPWAN Tracker to your computer.

 :::tip 📝 NOTE
-If this is your first time to connect your RAK815 WisTrio LPWAN Tracker to your computer, it should automatically download the USB - Serial Port Chip CP2102, in order for them to communicate properly.
-Make sure to have an internet access if you want such automatic installation to be successful.
+If this is your first time to connecting your RAK815 WisTrio LPWAN Tracker to your computer, it should automatically download the USB - Serial Port Chip CP2102, for them to communicate properly.
+Make sure to have internet access if you want such automatic installation to be successful.
 If such process fails, re-plug your Micro - USB cord and proceed to the next step.
 :::

 2. Go to your **Device Manager** by pressing : **Windows + R** and type `devmgmt.msc` or **search in Start Menu** or right click "**My Computer**" or "**This PC**" and click **Manage**.
 Look for Other Devices.